 Part One: Risk Management

-- Develop and implement an Inspection and Maintenance Policy that states the purpose of the policy, effective and revision dates of policy, how often it is to be carried out, how it will be documented and by whom, corrective actions to be taken if minimum standards are not met, and who is responsible.
+- Develop and implement an Inspection and Maintenance Policy that states the purpose of the policy, effective and revision dates of the policy, how often it is to be carried out, how it will be documented and by whom, corrective actions to be taken if minimum standards are not met, and who is responsible.

 - Use a regular and reasonable cleaning and maintenance program.